 The Treasury Regulations address the method and order for applying tax attribute reduction to an affiliated group of corporations.
 Under these regulations, the tax attributes of each member of an affiliated group of corporations that is excluding COD Income is first subject to reduction.
 To the extent the debtor member's tax basis in stock of a lower-tier member of the affiliated group is reduced, a "look through rule" requires that a corresponding reduction be made to the tax attributes of the lower-tier member.
 If a debtor member's excluded COD Income exceeds its tax attributes, the excess COD Income is applied to the reduction of certain remaining consolidated tax attributes of the affiliated group.
-Because the Plan provides that holders of certain Allowed Claims will receive New Senior Secured Loan and New Visteon Common Stock, the amount of COD Income, and accordingly the amount of tax attributes required to be reduced, will depend on the Issue Price of the New Senior Secured Loan, and fair market value of the New Visteon Common Stock exchanged therefor.
+Because the Plan provides that holders of certain Allowed Claims will receive New Visteon Common Stock, the amount of COD Income, and accordingly the amount of tax attributes required to be reduced, will depend on the fair market value of the New Visteon Common Stock exchanged therefor.
 This value cannot be known with certainty until after the Effective Date.
 However, as a result of Consummation, the Debtors expect that there could be material reductions in NOLs, NOL carryforwards, or other tax attributes including the Reorganized Debtors' tax basis in their assets.

-a.
-Limitation of NOL Carry Forwards and Other Tax Attributes
+2. Limitation of NOL Carry Forwards and Other Tax Attributes

 The Reorganized Debtors may have NOL carryovers and other tax attributes at emergence.
 The amount of such NOL carryovers that will be available to the Reorganized Debtors at emergence is based on a number of factors and is impossible to calculate at this time.
-Some of the factors that will impact the amount of available NOLs include: (i) the amount of tax losses incurred by the Debtors in 2009 and 2010; (ii) the Issue Price of the New Senior Secured Loan, and value of the New Visteon Common Stock; and (iii) the amount of COD Income incurred by the Debtors in connection with Consummation.
+Some of the factors that will impact the amount of available NOLs include: (i) the amount of tax losses incurred by the Debtors in 2009 and 2010; (ii) the value of the New Visteon Common Stock; and (iii) the amount of COD Income incurred by the Debtors in connection with Consummation.
 The Debtors anticipate that subsequent utilization of any losses and NOL carryovers remaining and possibly certain other tax attributes may be restricted as a result of and upon Consummation.